Instructional Practices

 1. The Control Panel is the educator-only view that provides access to ready-made, standards-aligned lessons.
 From this view, educators can plan instruction with built-in teacher notes, view real-time insights on student performance and readiness, and adapt instruction to meet individual student or whole-classroom needs.

 2. The Active Student Panel keeps students on task and encourages ownership of learning.
-From this view, students can interact with instructional tools like Learning Goals, Turn and Talk, and Polls, collaborate with classmates or respond independently, and may even have their screens paused by educators to ensure they are staying on task.
+From this view, students can use instructional tools like Learning Goals, Turn and Talk, and Polls, collaborate with classmates or respond independently, and may even have their screens paused by educators to ensure they are staying on task.

 Inquiry-based learning is an effective teaching technique used to appeal to your students’ curiosity.
 Implementing it in the classroom means allowing the students to identify questions that interest them and to explore those questions in an educational setting.